Award

 Rules and eligibility

 Nominations will be accepted for any doctoral student studying at a college or university in the United States including their study-abroad programs, for dissertation research carried out in the field of theoretical particle physics.
 The work to be considered must have been completed as part of the requirements for a doctoral degree.
-First time nominees for the 2024 award must have passed their PhD thesis defense between Sept.
-1, 2022 and Aug.
-31, 2023.
+First-time nominees for the 2025 award must have defended their PhD thesis no earlier than September 1, 2023, and no later than August 31, 2024.

 A candidate may be renominated once for this award in the year following their original nomination.
 In this case a new nomination package must be submitted.
 In this case a new nomination package must be submitted to the Committee, stating that the candidate had been nominated the previous year.